Sustainable Teacher Awards

 Teachers serve on the front lines of sustainable living education and can have a lasting impact on waste reduction from future generations.
 Many teachers take it upon themselves to teach about the importance of food, energy, water, and solid waste in our schools, homes, and daily lives, and the Sustainable Teacher Awards -- founded in 2017 -- are designed to celebrate their leadership.

 All teacher, administrators, and informal educators in Nashville, Tennessee are eligible to be nominated.
 Self-nominations and previous nominees are eligible.
 Winners from the previous year are not eligible.
-Nominations for 2018 are closed.
+Submit a nomination here by June 1, 2019.

 School administrators prioritizing sustainable practices in their school by providing options for students to learn and integrate sustainability into their own routines, supporting teachers, or advocating for school-wide green practices and infrastructure.